-On 23 August 1963, the 121st Aviation Company again established another record by having the largest Decorations and Awards Presentations Ceremony in the history of Viet Nam by decorating forty-four (44) individuals (almost $\frac{1}{2}$ of the company).
-Lieutenant Colonel Wayne N. Phillips, Commanding Officer of the Delta Aviation Battalion and Major Edward C. Seymour, Commander of the 121st Aviation Company presented on this date three (3) Distinguished Flying Cross, one (1) Bronze Star with Valor, thirty-seven (37) Air Medals and fifty-four (54) Oak Leaf Clusters to the Air Medal.
+On 23 August 1963, the 121st Aviation Company again established another record by having the largest Decorations and Awards Presentations Ceremony in the history of Viet Nam by decorating forty-four (44) individuals (almost 1/4 of the company).
+Lieutenant Colonel Wayne N. Phillips, Commanding Officer of the Delta Aviation Battalion and Major Edward C. Seymour, Commander of the 121st Aviation Company presented on the date, three (3) Distinguished Flying Cross, one (1) Bronze Star with Valor, thirty-seven (37) Air medals and fifty-four (54) Oak Leaf Clusters to the Air medal and 14 Purple hearts.